 A sneak peek at works featured in the exhibitionView Slideshow >>

-“It’s all about respect for the natural world.”—Michael NicholsExplore the work of legendary photographer Michael Nichols: artist, technical innovator, and ardent advocate for preserving natural habitats.
+“It’s all about respect for the natural world.”—Michael NicholsExplore the work of legendary photographer Michael “Nick” Nichols: artist, technical innovator, and ardent advocate for preserving natural habitats.
 Be transported through the split-second magic of images captured in some of the most remote areas of the world.
 Nichols’s stunning photographs offer intense confrontations with the power and fragility of the wild and a reflection of our own humanity.
 For more than three decades, Nichols has ventured to the farthest reaches of the world to document nature’s wildest creatures and landscapes.
 As an award-winning photographer for National Geographic, he has recorded animals and habitats in locations as expansive as the Congo Basin, the Serengeti, and the American West with an unparalleled intensity.
 This exhibition presents Nichols’s most important projects, highlighting his artistic accomplishments, technical innovations, and efforts to preserve wild spaces.
-His photographs will be shown with depictions of nature from the Museum’s collection, inviting visitors to consider humankind’s complex, and often brutal, relationship with the wild.
+His photographs are shown with depictions of nature from the Museum’s collection, inviting visitors to consider humankind’s complex, and often brutal, relationship with the wild.
 From June 27 to September 4, 2017, Art Splash, the Museum’s popular family program presented by PNC Arts Alive, explores themes from the exhibition via in-gallery explorations, hands-on workshops, guided tours, performances, and festivals.